-More than a week after back-to-back snowstorms buried Baltimore, neighborhoods still resemble a yard sale after a hurricane - littered not only with chairs but with bar stools and ottomans, kitty litter containers and potted plants, Formica tables and ironing boards put down by weary residents claiming title to parking spaces they had spent hours shoveling.
+Nine days after back-to-back snowstorms buried Baltimore, neighborhoods still resemble a yard sale after a hurricane -- littered with not only chairs but with bar stools and ottomans, kitty litter containers and potted plants, Formica tables and ironing boards -- put down by weary residents claiming title to the public parking spaces they had spent hours shoveling.

 Some people are no longer saving spaces they dug out but are saving spaces they find.
 And others fear that moving someone else's chair to park in the spot will invite retaliatory vandalism.
 People interviewed and others posting on the Internet complain about broken headlights, scratched paint, deflated tires and spit on windshields as retribution for "stealing" saved spots.

-"I know the frustration of people out there," Kraft said, noting that he saw three streets Thursday "that have not seen a plow.
+"I know the frustration of people out there," the lawmaker said, noting he saw three streets on Thursday "that have not seen a plow.
 How do you tell people who dug out their cars that they can't save five spaces?"
 Just the same, Kraft said, "Folks have to realize it's time to bring the chairs in.
 We can't have a Hatfield and McCoy enmity that can come out these neighborhood situations."

-Residents started a Facebook page titled "Just 'cuz you left a plastic chair where your snow-covered car used to be ..." and most of the people commenting are fed up with saved spaces.
+Residents started a Facebook page titled "Just 'cuz you left a plastic chair where your snow-covered car used to be ..." and the majority of people commenting are fed up with saved spaces.

-One man wrote on the Facebook page that he shoveled a space only to have it "stolen" by a neighbor who he said claimed she was the one who cleared the spot.
+One man wrote on the Facebook page that he shoveled a space only to have it "stolen" by a neighbor who he said claimed it had been she who cleared the spot.
 She left this note on his windshield: "I really have an extreme hard time believing that after I spent days shoveling so that I had a place to park that you would move my containers just because you are too lazy to shovel a spot for yourself.
 I hope you are proud of yourself!!"

-It doesn't help that the city has not yet dug out of this mess.
-Mounds of dirty snow and partly melted ice that refreezes at night steal travel lanes and parking spaces and make sidewalks impassable.
+It doesn't help that the city is not yet dug out of this mess.
+Mounds of dirty snow and partially melted ice that refreezes into small mountains at night still steal travel lanes and parking spaces and make sidewalks impassable.

-City officials tried but could not find a single instance - ever - of an officer writing up a resident for using a chair to claim a public parking space during a storm, with or without the mayor's consent.
-Placing objects in a road that are deemed "destructive, hazardous or injurious to other person's property" carries a $140 fine and two points on a license.
+City officials tried but could not find a single instance -- ever -- of a cop writing up a resident for using a chair to claim a public parking space during a storm, with or without the mayor's consent.
+Placing objects in a road deemed "destructive, hazardous or injurious to other person's property" carries a $140 fine and two points on a license.

-One woman noted that she has three children and that parking is tough, but she conceded that she and her husband had discussed when it would be appropriate to relinquish "their space."
+One woman noted that she has three children and that parking is tough, though she conceded that she and her husband had discussed when it would be appropriate to relinquish "their space."

 When should homeowners take in the chairs?

-"Once they clear the snow out of here," Lamkin said, moments after a city police car cruised by - without pausing at any of the dozen open spots illegally secured by household furniture.
+"Once they clear the snow out of here," Lamkin said, moments after a city police car cruised by and didn't pause at any of the dozen open spots illegally secured by household furniture.